perchlabs/setupify/README.md

 ![Zephir Git Branch](https://github.com/perch-foundation/media-resources/raw/master/setupify/v0.1/zparser-method.png)

-Finally we'll want to skip the `PACKAGES` and `PECL` related provision steps and so we'll check those two options.
-This sets the environment variables `SKIP_PACKAGESS=1` and `SKIP_PECL=1`.
-In this example we have already installed the system packags and compiled the PECL extensions and so skipping it will save time.
+Finally we'll want to skip the `PACKAGES` and `PECL` related provision steps and so we'll make sure that those two interests are unchecked.
+In this example we have already installed the system packags and compiled the PECL extensions and so skipping these "interests" will save time.
 This is most useful when developing so that you don't need to continually wait for irrelevant steps.
-If you are going to be performing an operation a great many times then you should store the `SKIP_` setting in `setup/settings.sh` so that you don't need to set it for each provisioning.

 ![Zephir Git Branch](https://github.com/perch-foundation/media-resources/raw/master/setupify/v0.1/skips.png)